rooseveltframework/roosevelt/README.md

 How to make a new model file
 ===

-Now that we've defined our `hello.js` controller above, we need to make the `helloModel` model file it refrences.
+Now that we've defined our `hello.js` controller above, we need to make the `helloModel` model file it references.

 Here's a sample `helloModel.js`: